-A number of years ago, the Provincial Archives of Manitoba, the Winnipeg Art Gallery, and the Manitoba Museum of Man and Nature (now called The Manitoba Museum), with funding from the province of Manitoba, formed the Manitoba Heritage Conservation Service (MHCS).
+A number of years ago, the Provincial Archives of Manitoba, the Winnipeg Art Gallery, and The Manitoba Museum (formerly The Manitoba Museum of Man and Nature), with funding from the province of Manitoba, formed the Manitoba Heritage Conservation Service (MHCS).
 MHCS provided conservation treatments, some training, and advice to other heritage institutions in the province.

 Funding changed, needs changed, the focus changed from conservation treatment to preventive conservation, and the name changed to the Preventive Conservation Service (PCS).
-The PCS was offered by The Manitoba Museum along with their Museums Advisory and Training Service.
+The PCS was offered by The Manitoba Museum along with their Museums Advisory and Training Service for several years.

-Site visits, artifact condition assessments, mini-presentations, information sessions, environmental monitoring equipment loans, pest kit loans, and selected hands-on training are all available to AMM members for a fee as part of the AMM's Cultural Stewardship Program.
+Site visits, artifact condition assessments, mini-presentations, information sessions, environmental monitoring equipment loans, pest kit loans, and selected hands-on training are all available to AMM members for a nominal fee as part of the AMM's Cultural Stewardship Program (CSP).

 All CSP fees will be waived for Members until further notice